Roald-UNM/Roald-UNM.github.io/README.txt

 Troubleshoot:

-Arrow turns into vertical line for text entry when it hovers over sections with text.
+****Arrow turns into vertical line for text entry when it hovers over sections with text.
 (I think this happened when I got the text and images in 'education section' originally "about section"

-scrollspy won't work but don't know why
+****having trouble downloading libraries (the right ones and the right version- typ of code)

-US Parks, portfolio headings off center
+****making full screen images fit as big as possible

 Git Resdtore just saved me a lot of work decoding something I messed up but didn't know where